Warren Buffett warns investors not to gamble on stocks - WTMJ

 Buffett said it can be tough to pick the long-term winners.
 He pointed out that in 1903 there were more than 2,000 car companies, and nearly all of them failed even though cars have transformed the country since then.

-“There’s a lot more to picking stocks than figuring out what will be an incredible industry in the future,” Buffett said.
+“There’s a lot more to picking stocks than figuring out what will be an incredible industry in the future,” said Buffett, who is known for his remarkably successful investing record.
 “I just want to tell you that it’s not as easy as it sounds.”

 Buffett has said that most people will fare better by owning an S&P 500 index fund instead of betting on individual stocks.
 He said many of the novice investors who jumped into the market recently and drove up the value of video game retailer GameStop are essentially gambling.